 How to ensure that all your stores are performing well?

-In this article, we are going to introduce the most relevant KPIs to follow, as a Franchise Manager, in order to drive sales and quickly identify operational issues.
+In this article, our focus is on some of the most relevant KPIs to follow, as a Franchise Manager, in order to drive sales and quickly identify operational issues.

 Here are 8 KPIs to monitor to ensure your business is healthy: